 - Do you have professional photos or will you need to buy stock photos or have a photo shoot?

 - Will you maintain the site once it’s complete or will you hire someone to do so?

-This list of questions could truly go on and on and on!
+This list of questions could truly go on and on and on as there is a LOT involved in building a website, no matter how big or small, basic or fancy.
 For more examples of things to consider when building a website (or hiring someone to build it), read our post titled, Prepping for your Website Design or Redesign.There is no standard fee for a website.
 Click To Tweet

 Every time I see one of those posts, I want to comment with, “What is your definition of affordable?”